-- In the Translation pane on the right, the status of each language is shown, as well as a link to view the Dashboard in that specific language.
+- In the Translation pane on the right, the status of each language is shown, and a link to view the dashboard in that specific language.

-To find it in the Pages library, do this:
+To find it in the Pages library, follow these steps:

 - Go to the Pages library for the home site.

-- Find the Dashboard you want to delete in the language folder adjacent to the default language page.
-The folder can be identified by its 2- or 4-letter language code.
-For example, the French folder will be identified as "fr."
+- Find the dashboard you want to delete in the language folder next to the default language page.
+The folder can be identified by its two or four letter language code.
+For example, the French folder is identified as "fr."

-To delete a translated Dashboard, you must perform a few additional steps to break the association between the default language Dashboard and the deleted Dashboard.
+To delete a translated dashboard, you must perform a few extra steps to break the association between the default language dashboard and the deleted dashboard.

-- Find the version of the Dashboard you want to delete in the language folder adjacent to the default language page.
-The folder can be identified by its 2- or 4-letter language code.
-For example, the French folder will be identified as "fr."
+- Find the version of the dashboard you want to delete in the language folder next to the default language page.
+The folder can be identified by its two or four letter language code.
+For example, the French folder is identified as "fr."

 - Select Delete.

-- After you've deleted the version of the Dashboard that’s no longer needed, go to the default language Dashboard, and select Edit at the top right.
-If you are not in edit mode, the rest of the steps will not work.
+- After you've deleted the version of the dashboard that’s no longer needed, go to the default language dashboard, and select Edit at the top right.
+If you aren't in edit mode, the rest of the steps won't work.

 - Select Translation at the top of the page.